jtlap/nt2/doc/source/sdk/errors/fatal.rst

   #define NT2_FAILURE(COND,MSG)

-**Description:** If ``COND`` evaluates to ``false``, then the ``MSG`` string is logged and the applciation terminates in error.
+**Description:** If ``COND`` evaluates to ``false``, then the ``MSG`` string is logged and the application terminates in error.